 Accused cannot file revision against order of investigation passed by the Magistrate under section 156(3) of the code of criminal procedure.
-Section 156(3) crpc empowers the Magistrate to direct the police to register an FIR and investigate the case.
-When police do not register the FIR the aggrieved person can invoke section 156(3) crpc.
-He can approach the judicial magistrate for recording of his FIR.
+When the officer in charge of the police station and superintendent of police have refused to lodge the FIR then the victim approach the court under Section 156(3) crpc.
+The Magistrate may order such an investigation.
+He directs the police to register an FIR and investigate the case.

 In Lalita Kumari vs Govt. of U.P. and others, AIR 2014 SC 187 the Supreme Court has held that registration of first information report is mandatory if information discloses commission of cognisable offence.
-Thus provision of section 154 crpc makes it clear that recording of FIR is mandatory under section 154 crpc.
-Officer in charge of the police station (SHO) cannot refuse to record the FIR.
+Thus victim of crime invokes his right to register FIR ang investigate the crime under section 156(3) CrPC.

 Revision against order of investigation

 Thus, accused cannot invoke section 397 crpc and file a revision against such order.
-He can also not move a writ petition before the High Court under Article 226, constitution of India for quashing of FIR.
+He can also not move a writ petition before the High Court under Article 226, constitution of India for quashing of investigation.
 Order u/s 156(3) is only a direction to investigate against prospective accused.
 The prospective accused has no locus standi to challenge such a direction.
-He can challenge it after taking cognisance by court or issuance of process against him.
+He can challenge it court takes cognisance or issues process (summon or warrant) against him.